aws/deep-learning-containers/available_images.md

 Large Model Inference Containers
 ===============================
+With LMI V10 (0.28.0), we are changing the name from LMI DeepSpeed DLC to LMI (LargeModelInference).
+As part of this change, we have decided to discontinue integration with DeepSpeed library into the container.
+You can continue to use vLLM or LMi-dist Library with the LMI container.
+If you plan to use DeepSpeed Library, please follow the steps [here](https://github.com/deepjavalibrary/djl-serving/blob/master/serving/docs/lmi/announcements/deepspeed-deprecation.md) or use LMI V9 (0.27.0).

 | Framework                                                                                                                    | Job Type  | Accelerator | Python Version Options | Example URL                                                                              |
 |------------------------------------------------------------------------------------------------------------------------------|-----------|-------------|------------------------|------------------------------------------------------------------------------------------|
 | DJLServing 0.28.0 with TensorRT-LLM 0.9.0, HuggingFace Transformers 4.40.0, and HuggingFace Accelerate 0.29.3                | inference | GPU         | 3.10 (py310)           | 763104351884.dkr.ecr.us-west-2.amazonaws.com/djl-inference:0.28.0-tensorrtllm0.9.0-cu122 |